pungggi/mouse_gestures/memory-bank/technical_implementation_plan.md

 3. **Usage**: Open the Gesture Pad view from the Activity Bar, then perform gestures with the configured mouse button (default: right).
 The extension will recognize complex patterns and execute the mapped commands.

+### Gesture Path Visualization (Updated April 27, 2025)

+- The gesture path drawn in the Gesture Pad (`webview/gesturePad.js`) is visualized as a line connecting the recorded points.
+- A distinct circle marker is drawn at the starting point of the path.
+- The arrowhead marker previously shown at the end point has been removed.

 ## Core Issue: Extension-Webview Mismatch (RESOLVED: April 16, 2025)

 ## Gesture Matching Enhancements (RESOLVED: April 16, 2025)